Bubble Continuous Positive Airway Pressure (bCPAP) Device

 The system can be sold worldwide for less than $800 and provides the same therapeutic pressure as bubble CPAP system in use in hospitals in the United States.
 Certain GAVI countries may be eligible for special pricing.
 A teaching module, user manual, and repair manual are included with the system.

 With support from a Saving Lives at Birth

 transition grant, Rice 360°

 , its partners, and the Malawi Ministry of Health are now working to scale up implementation of the device in all central and district hospitals in Malawi.
-Additionally, a new award from GSK and Save the Children will allow the roll out of this life-saving technology to Zambia, Tanzania, and South Africa.
+Additionally, an award from GSK and Save the Children is funding the roll out of this life-saving technology to Zambia, Tanzania, and South Africa.